Skip to content

 • Europe: Consider using the Europass CV format for standardization; include language skills.

 • Middle East: Include a professional photo and personal details (e.g., nationality).
 Also highlight family status for cultural fit.
+Highlight any international or regional experience.

 Always write a tailored cover letter emphasizing why you’re suited for both the role and the location.